An interesting analogy between barefoot running and cycling:

 This analogy is from by Peter Clinch, from Dundee, Scotland.

 the ancient Zen mind-trick known as “looking where they’re going”

-The belief in the “protection” provided by shoes is not much different from the belief in the “protection” provided by cycling helmets:
+The belief in the “protection” using shoes is like the belief in the “protection” using helmets:

 - Both appear to “protect”, even though they can result in increased injuries.